Mindanao: Valleys, rivers, and plains

 Mindanao contains two large lowland areas in the valleys of the Agusan River in Agusan, and the Rio Grande de Mindanao in Cotabato City.

 There is some indication that the Agusan Valley occupies a broad syncline between the central mountains and the east-coast mountains.
 This valley measures 110 mi from south to north and varies from 20 to 30 mi in width.
-35 mi north of the head of Davao Gulf lies the watershed between the Agusan and the tributaries of the Libuganon River, which flows to the Gulf.
+35 mi north of the head of Davao Gulf lies the watershed between the Agusan and the tributaries of the Libuganon River, which flows to the gulf.
 The elevation of this divide is well under 200 m, indicating the almost continuous nature of the lowland from the Mindanao Sea on the north to Davao Gulf.

 The Rio Grande de Mindanao and its main tributaries, the Catisan and the Pulangi, form a valley with a maximum length of 120 mi and a width which varies from 12 mi at the river mouth to about 60 mi in central Cotabato.
 The southern extensions of this Cotabato Valley extend uninterrupted across a 350 m watershed from Illana Bay on the northwest to Sarangani Bay on the southeast.

 Other lowlands of a coastal nature are to be found in various parts of Mindanao.
 Many of these are tiny isolated pockets, along the northwest coast of Zamboanga.
 In other areas such as the Davao Plain, these coastal lowlands are 16 km wide and several times in length.

 From Dipolog, eastward along the northern coast of Mindanao approaching Butuan, extends a rolling coastal plain of varying width.
 In Misamis Occidental, the now dormant Mount Malindang has created a lowland averaging 13 km in width.
 Shallow Panguil Bay divides this province from Lanao del Norte, and is bordered by low-lying, poorly drained lowlands and extensive mangroves.
 In Misamis Oriental, the plain is narrower and in places whittle into rugged capes that reach the sea.
 East of Cagayan de Oro, a rugged peninsula extends into the Mindanao Sea.

 Climate change

 Climate change is expected to have adverse effects on Mindanao's population, environment, and agriculture.
-Mindanao is already experiencing severe climate events attributed to changes in the earth's temperature.
-These climate events include typhoons such as Typhoon Washi, Typhoon Bopha and Typhoon Rai in December 2021.
-Those storms had severe impact on the Island of Mindanao.
+Mindanao is already experiencing severe climate events attributed to changes in the Earth's temperature.
+These climate events include typhoons such as Typhoon Washi, Typhoon Bopha and Typhoon Rai as of December 2021.
+Those storms had severe impact on the island of Mindanao.

 Demographics

-As of 2017, Mindanao had a population of over 25 million people.
-This comprises 22.1 percent of the entire population of the country.
+In 2017, Mindanao had a population of over 25 million.
+This represented 22 percent of the entire population of the country.